Gryf Słupsk: History

-Etymology, Club Colours and Crest
+Etymology, club colours and crest

 Gryf's predecessor, Gwardia, had the colours red, white and blue, as did all the Gwardia clubs such as Wisła Kraków, Gwardia Koszalin, Błękitni Kielce and Olimpia Poznań.
 Gwardia was disbanded in 1952, however it was re-instated in 1959.

 Four local factory clubs, Unia, Stal, Traktor, and Sparta merged in 1956.
 The colours chosen were white and green for the new club and it was called Gryf.

-In 1964 the two clubs Gryf and Gwardia merged, adopted the military patronage of Gwardia, keeping the blue, red and white strip and the traditional Gwardian crest similar to that of Olimpia Poznań, Gwardia Warszawa and rivals Gwardia Koszalin.
+In 1964 the two clubs Gryf and Gwardia merged, adopted the military patronage of Gwardia, keeping the blue, red and white strip and the traditional Gwardian crest similar to that of Olimpia Poznań, Gwardia Warsaw and rivals Gwardia Koszalin.
 The white and green colours of the pre-merger Gryf was adopted as the away kit.

 Although the club has now disassociated and distanced itself from its past civic military police patronage, the club colours and crest has remained unchanged.

 The name Gryf means "Griffin" in Polish.
 The Griffin which is featured in the coat of arms of Pomerania and a traditional regional symbol also appears at the top of the club's crest.